top of page

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR METALWORKERS

 • Cutting/sharpening/piercing machine tools - risk of cuts: Metalworkers use a wide range of cutting and piercing tools, such as grinders, shears, guillotines, chainsaws, milling machines and drills.
 The risk of cuts is present not only when using these tools, but also during their cleaning and maintenance.
 Possible damage includes cuts that can become infected if not disinfected, open wounds causing severe bleeding (vein/aorta), or even amputation of limbs.
 Cutting machine tools must be fitted with protective covers so that operators cannot reach the machine's cutting zone.
 In addition, it is recommended that operators wear Personal Protective Equipment against the risk of cuts, in particular cut-resistant gloves.
 Remain vigilant when using any sharp machine, and avoid any debris on the ground that could cause tripping.